prvctech/Arrbit/.github/reference/README.md

 ## Contents

 - `lidarr-v1-api.json`: OpenAPI specification for the Lidarr v1 API.
 Use this for endpoint details, parameters, and expected responses when building or updating scripts.
+- `radarr-v3-api.json`: OpenAPI specification for the Radarr v3 API.
+Reference for Radarr automation and integration.
+- `sonarr-v3-api.json`: OpenAPI specification for the Sonarr v3 API.
+Reference for Sonarr automation and integration.

 ## Usage